djalbat/easy/README.md

 ## Standard methods

-Each class bar the `Window` and `Document` classes has the following methods.
+Each class bar the `Window`, `Document` and `TextElement` classes has the following methods.
 They are taken from the `Element` class and are overridden in many cases, in which case the signatures may change:

+- `clone()`
 - `getOffset()`
 - `getBounds(includeBorder = false)`
 - `getWidth(includeBorder = false)`